Mimi Webb: Career

 During March to April 2022, Webb embarked on her first North American tour, opening for Canadian singer Tate McRae.
 In June 2022, Webb performed at the Platinum Party at the Palace to celebrate the Platinum Jubilee of Queen Elizabeth II.
-In September 2022, Webb toured Australia and New Zealand for the first time, performing in Sydney, Brisbane, Melbourne and Auckland before embarking on a second North America tour for the year which spanned fourteen dates across three weeks, beginning in Vancouver, Canada on 23 September and concluding in Washington DC on 13 October.
+In September 2022, Webb toured Australia and New Zealand for the first time, performing in Sydney, Brisbane, Melbourne and Auckland before embarking on a second North America tour for the year which spanned fourteen dates across three weeks, beginning in Vancouver, Canada on 22 September and concluding in Washington DC on 13 October.
 While on tour, she intended to release the single "Ghost of You" on 16 September, but delayed it by three weeks due to the death of Queen Elizabeth II.
 On 12 October, Webb announced that her debut album is titled Amelia and would be released on 3 March 2023.

 In November 2022, she opened the BBC's Children in Need show.
 In January 2023, Webb received a nomination for "Best New Talent" ahead of the 2023 Brit Awards.
 The following day, she released the single "Red Flags".
 Webb embarked on the Amelia Tour from March to June 2023, beginning in Madrid, Spain and concluding in Cork, Ireland.
 On 12 April 2024 Webb released a new single titled "Mistake".
-On 4 June 2025, Webb announced that her second album will be titled Confessions with a release date of 12 September 2025.
+On 4 June 2025, Webb announced that her second album will be titled Confessions with a release date of 12 September 2025..
+In December of 2025, Webb performed at Capital FM's Jingle Bell Ball.